kelvinhado/Android-Development/Get-Parse-Json-From-Network.md

 We will first get the json from the server (using Volley) and then automatically convert this Json to a ObjectArray.

+> Note that the code below works in an activity, if you decide to work with fragment, you will probably have to change 'this' to getActivity()
 ### 1) Setup the android project

 #### a) add Internet permissions in the *AndroidManifest*